A Single Shard: Plot

 Time passes, and one afternoon, word spreads throughout Ch'ulp'o that a royal emissary called Kim is coming to offer commissions to the best potters both in their village and another village down the coast.
-Every potter begin working at a fast pace to have their best work ready to display.
+Every potter begins working at a fast pace to have their best work ready to display.
 During this time, Tree-ear notices some odd behavior in another potter, Kang, who is as experienced as Min but more impatient.
 He notes that Kang has been very secretive, carrying small bowls filled with semiliquid clay (slip) that seem to be colored, and carrying jars, wine cups, jugs, and vessels back and forth from the kiln early in the morning.
 One morning, Tree-ear spies on Kang, who trips while carrying two small bowls.
 The contents of both bowls slosh over on the ground.
 Tree-ear looks at the spill and sees two differently colored slips, red and white.
 One night, Tree-ear sneaks up to Kang's work shed and sees him carving out chrysanthemums on the side of a vase and then filling the holes with colored clay.
 Tree-ear wants to tell Min what he has seen, but he is concerned that by doing so he would be stealing from Kang, so he waits.

 On the day that the royal emissary arrives, all the potters set up stalls filled with their work on the beach.
 Min's is the smallest display but it is one of a few that earns extra attention from the Emissary Kim as he admires the melon-shaped jug that is put on the display.
 The emissary leaves, but announces that he will return in a month to offer commissions.
 The potters who received extra attention before again begin working quickly to prepare new samples for the emissary.
 Tree-ear tells Min about Kang's inlay work.
 Min immediately begins creating inlays in his own pottery.
 However, after the pottery is fired in the kiln, it all comes out with brown stains that sometimes appear in the finish.
 Min breaks them all and prepares to start over.
 Unfortunately, the emissary arrives before he can create anything new.
 After a few days, news comes out: Kang has been chosen for a commission.
 When he visits Min's house and hears the story, the emissary offers to give Min a commission if he can bring a sample to the capital city, but Min confesses that he believes he is too old for such a trip.